 In addition, Costa Brava has some of the best golf courses across Europe such as the PGA Golf de Catalunya (green fees between 70 and 150 €), Club Golf d’Aro – Mas Nou (green fees between 70 and 100 € ), the Emporda Golf Club (green fees between 68-79 €) and the Golf Club of the Costa Brava (green fees between 50-80 €)Play with the best golf clubs sets in Spain thanks to our local partner.

-How is the real estate market on the Costa Brava?
+How is the real estate market in Costa Brava?

 The recovery of the sector is quite obvious in this area, for example, in Palamos, prices for second-hand flats have increased by 17% in 2016.
 Roses has seen almost the same increase of 16%.
 If we move away from the coast, in towns like Figueres, the increase has been lower and is close to 5%.